pytoccaz/ansible_docker/docs/pytoccaz.docker.docker_ps_module.rst

 Synopsis
 --------
-- Retrieve information on running containers using the ``docker ps`` command
+- Retrieves information on running containers using the ``docker ps`` command